locessentials/eng401-business-english-us/unit5/week13/intl-business-doc-analysis-assignment.md

 **Format:** Individual or group work

-## Learning Objectives

-By completing this assignment, you will:
-- Identify and analyze specialized international business document types beyond those covered in class
-- Recognize standard structural elements and vocabulary used in professional business documentation
-- Understand how document format and content serve specific business purposes
-- Develop awareness of documentation practices relevant to your future professional work

 ## Assignment Overview

 Throughout Week 13, we've explored several types of international business documentation including Requests for Proposal (RFPs), Memoranda of Understanding (MOUs), and Service Level Agreements (SLAs).
 However, the landscape of international business documentation is vast, with many specialized document types serving specific purposes in commerce, contracting, procurement, and operations.